zhouyflab/R-Predictor/README.md

 Place the configuration file .paircoil2 in your home directory and the executable and data files (*.tb) in the directory you will run Paircoil2 in.
 It is recommended to use the installation package with the i686 suffix in the tools folder.
 ~~~
-**If the above tools cannot be installed via conda or downloaded from the official website, please go to the [tools](tools/) folder.**
 ### Installation details
 **Dependency version**
 ~~~